 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Valerie Thomas is the Anderson Interface Professor of Natural Systems in the School of Industrial & Systems Engineering, with a joint appointment in the School of Public Policy.
+Valerie Thomas is the Anderson Interface Professor of Natural Systems in the School of Industrial and Systems Engineering, with a joint appointment in the School of Public Policy.

 Dr. Thomas's research interests are energy and materials efficiency, sustainability, industrial ecology, technology assessment, international security, and science and technology policy.
 Current research projects include the environmental impacts of biofuels, and electricity system development.
 Dr. Thomas serves on the DOE/USDA Biomass Research and Development Technical Advisory Committee.
 From 2004 to 2005, she was the American Physical Society Congressional Science Fellow.
 Dr. Thomas was a Member of the U.S. EPA Science Advisory Board from 2003 to 2009.
 She is a Fellow of the American Association for the Advancement of Science, and of the American Physical Society.

 From 1986 to 1989, she was a post-doctoral Research Fellow at the Department of Engineering and Public Policy at Carnegie Mellon University.
 From 1989 to 2004, she was a Research Scientist at Princeton University, in the Princeton Environmental Institute and in the Center for Energy and Environmental Studies, and was a Lecturer in the Woodrow Wilson School of Public and International Affairs.